 People normally have two copies of each chromosome (one received from their mother and one from their father) and a total of 23 chromosome pairs.
 The first 22 are called autosomal chromosomes and the 23rd pair is referred to as the sex chromosomes.
 (Girls are shown as XX – they receive one X-chromosome from their mother and one from their father.
-Boys are imagined as XY – they receive their X-chromosome from their mother and the Y-chromosome from their father.)
+Boys are shown as XY – they receive their X-chromosome from their mother and the Y-chromosome from their father.)
 During conception the autosomal chromosomes undergo a recombination creating a new set of chromosome pairs for the child.
 The position where a recombination has taken place is referred to as crossing-over or simply recombination point.

 Image 1.
 The inheritance of the autosomal chromosomes.
 (The grandparents also have two chromosome copies, but are presented with only one for simplicity reasons.)

 With regard to the sex chromosomes everything is a little different.
 Girls receive one recombinated copy of the X-chromosome from their mother and one unchanged copy from their father, consisting only of their paternal grandmother’s X-DNA.
 Boys receive an unchanged Y-chromosome from their father and a recombinated X-chromosome from their mother’s two copies, which they then pass on unchanged to their daughters.